ekowabaka/clearice/docs/5-Interactive-IO.md

+---
+title: Interactive I/O
+---
 Interactive I/O with ClearIce
 =============================

 [[_TOC_]]

-Most console apps require some kind of interactivity, especially in cases where command line arguments are not passed.
-ClearIce makes it possible to perform interactive I/O. You can write output to the standard output (or any other output stream) with the capability of limiting verbosity.
-You are also able to read input from users interactively with the capablity of validating the input.
+In some cases console apps may require some kind of interactivity, especially in cases where command line arguments are not passed.
+ClearIce makes it possible to perform interactive I/O. Through ClearIce's I/O interface, you can write output to the standard output (or any other output stream) with the added capability of limiting verbosity, and you can additionally read input from users with the added capability of validating the data.

-All IO operations in ClearIce are performed through the `clearice\io\Io` class.
+All I/O operations in ClearIce are performed through the `clearice\io\Io` class.

 ````php
 use clearice\io\Io;